Have a question? Give us a call: +86 13538408353

 This section describes the TDR test process

-TDR is an acronym for time-domain Reflectometry.
-It is a remote measurement technology that analyzes reflected waves and learns the status of the measured object at the remote control position.
-In addition, there is time domain reflectometry; Time-delay relay; Transmit Data Register is mainly used in communication industry in the early stage to detect the breakpoint position of communication cable, so it is also called “cable detector”.
-A time domain reflectometer is an electronic instrument that uses a time domain reflectometer to characterize and locate faults in metal cables (for example, twisted pair or coaxial cables).
-It can also be used to locate discontinuities in connectors, printed circuit boards, or any other electrical path.
+TDR is an acronym for Time-Domain Reflectometry.
+It is a remote measurement technology that analyzes reflected waves to learn the status of the measured object.
+Historically used as a “cable detector” to locate breakpoints in communication cables, a time-domain reflectometer characterizes and locates faults in metal cables (e.g., twisted pair or coaxial cables).
+It can also locate discontinuities in connectors, printed circuit boards, or any electrical path.

 1